alexknowshtml/postmark-approved-wordpress-plugin/readme.txt

 == Changelog ==

+= v1.4 =
+* New option to force emails to be sent as HTML.
+Previously just detected Content-Type.
+* Now uses the WordPress HTTP API.

 = v1.3 =
 * Resolved error with handing arrays of recipients

 = v1.2 =
 * Arrays of recipients are now properly handled
 * HTML emails and Text Emails are now handled by checking the headers of the emails sent, and sends via Postmark appropriately.
 * Optional "Powered by Postmark" footer of sent emails.
 "Postmark solves your WordPress email problems.
 Send transactional email confidently using http://postmarkapp.com"